theayvazyan/save_titanic_victims/README.md

 # save_titanic_victims
-Based on survival data, predict which passengers will be safe, and which of them need to change the ship.
+Based on survival data, predict which passengers will be safe, and which of them need to change the ship using XGBRegressor, Pipelining and Feauture Engineering.